JenyMzo/talks_register/README.md

 - Install express ```npm install express --save```
 - Install nodemon as dev dependency  ```npm install --save-dev nodemon```
 - On the package.json we are going to add the following script ```"start": "nodemon server.js"```
-- This will be out initial server.js
+- This will be our initial server.js
 ```js
 const express = require('express'),
   app = express(),